Nitrogen cycle: Impacts on human health: nitrate accumulation in drinking water

 Leakage of Nr (reactive nitrogen) from human activities can cause nitrate accumulation in the natural water environment, which can create harmful impacts on human health.
-Excessive use of N-fertilizer in agriculture has been one of the major sources of nitrate pollution in groundwater and surface water.
+Excessive use of N-fertilizer in agriculture has been a significant source of nitrate pollution in groundwater and surface water.
 Due to its high solubility and low retention by soil, nitrate can easily escape from the subsoil layer to the groundwater, causing nitrate pollution.
-Some other non-point sources for nitrate pollution in groundwater are originated from livestock feeding, animal and human contamination and municipal and industrial waste.
-Since groundwater often serves as the primary domestic water supply, nitrate pollution can be extended from groundwater to surface and drinking water in the process of potable water production, especially for small community water supplies, where poorly regulated and unsanitary waters are used.
+Some other non-point sources for nitrate pollution in groundwater originate from livestock feeding, animal and human contamination, and municipal and industrial waste.
+Since groundwater often serves as the primary domestic water supply, nitrate pollution can be extended from groundwater to surface and drinking water during potable water production, especially for small community water supplies, where poorly regulated and unsanitary waters are used.

 The WHO standard for drinking water is 50 mg NO3- L−1 for short-term exposure, and for 3 mg NO3- L−1 chronic effects.
 Once it enters the human body, nitrate can react with organic compounds through nitrosation reactions in the stomach to form nitrosamines and nitrosamides, which are involved in some types of cancers (e.g., oral cancer and gastric cancer).